fractaldotbox/ddevkit/README.md

 ## What is different in dApp development?
 - The space iterate too fast thus working examples matters.
+Tools are fragmented are generally do not have sufficient traction.
 - Underated, but libraries should be auditable and dependencies should be minimized, as we learnt from ledger connect kit incident.
 Check out Extraordinary work at by paulmillr at [scure](https://github.com/paulmillr/scure-base).

 ## Why not using library X?